SASSA Social Security Grants

 6- Disability Grant:

 According to a 2010 study from the University of Johannesburg, over 61% of disabled citizens are unaware of this grant.
-They are living in poor conditions due to the unavailability of income and support.
+They live in poor conditions due to the unavailability of income and support.

-This highlights the urgent need for increased awareness and accessibility of the SASSA Disability Grant to ensure that all eligible individuals receive the support they require.
+This highlights the urgent need for increased awareness and accessibility of the SASSA Disability Grant to ensure all eligible individuals receive the required support.

 • Individuals must undergo a comprehensive assessment conducted by qualified healthcare professionals to determine the extent of their disability.